woudsma/node-preact-boilerplate/README.md

 # Boilerplate: ES6 - Node - Preact
 ## Features: live reload on server/client side - multithreading (with cluster) - very basic API endpoint - ES6 with Babel

-A clean workflow with [ES6](https://github.com/lukehoban/es6features) on both front and backend.
+A basic/clean workflow with [ES6](https://github.com/lukehoban/es6features) on both front and backend.
+It uses Preact instead of React, it's lighter and has a few syntax improvements.
 Server and client code is watched by nodemon and webpack and auto-reloads in every browser on change, which saves a lot of time.
 I'm a big fan of [RxJS](https://github.com/ReactiveX/rxjs), and functional programming in general.
 This setup combines really well with these kind of frameworks.